ethanabrooks/dollar-lambda/source/docs.rst

 Ordinarily , we would not feed ``main`` any arguments, and it would get them from the command line:

-         parser.TESTING = False # False by default but needs to be True for doctests sys.argv[1:] = ["-x", "1", "-y", "2"] # simulate
+         parsers.TESTING = False # False by default but needs to be True for doctests sys.argv[1:] = ["-x", "1", "-y", "2"] # simulate
-         command line input main() {'x': 1, 'y': 2} parser.TESTING =
+         command line input main() {'x': 1, 'y': 2} parsers.TESTING =
          True

 Equivalent in lower-level syntax